ETC 7: Language In The Mathematics Classroom, University of Montpellier. Language and mathematics education (LME)

 In the context of the ERME Handbook project, the survey work regarding two decades of ERME research in the domain of mathematics and language has shown the dominance of classroom-based research.
 Since the beginning of ERME, in the working group entitled ‘Social interaction in mathematical learning situations’ and in the present working group, ‘Mathematics and language’ (TWG09), the study of language has seen a shift from distinguishing between the language of the teacher, the language of the students and the language of mathematics, towards a more integrated understanding, with research focusing on the language in interaction and the role of language in meaning making.
 This is exemplified in the shifts in the number of papers and presentations at ETC4 and at CERME11 (Utrecht, 2019), where a growing number of classroom-based papers were presented and discussed in the sessions.

-The conference then intends to develop a strong discussion environment.
-The participation of senior researchers together with post-doc and doctoral students is also pursued as a key priority.
+The conference then aims to foster a robust discussion environment.
+The participation of senior researchers alongside postdoctoral researchers and doctoral students is also a key priority.

 First Announcement and Call for Papers